-Workplace Stress Is a Signal — We Help Organizations Respond Intelligently
+Workplace Stress Is a Signal — We Help Organizations Respond With Clarity

 See how we work with organizations

-When Workplace Stress Persists, It’s Usually a Signal
+When Workplace Stress Persists Across Teams, It’s Usually a Signal

 In many organizations, workplace stress is treated as an individual issue — something employees need to manage better, or a temporary side effect of demanding work.